FacuM87/Backend-eCommerce/README.md

 A backend ecommerce project currently in process, developed in Node JS with Express JS, using Mongo DB as no relational data base, and Handlebars for screen renders.

-It also implements users login/logout using express-session libraries to manage cookies, and a chat developed using Web Sockets through sockets.io library.
+It also implements users login/logout using "express-session" library to manage cookies, and a chat developed using Web Sockets through sockets.io library.

 # Future implementations